 Valentine’s Day 2013, I was diagnosed with Papillary Thyroid Cancer.

-Since my diagnosis I have undergone a total thyroidectomy, two separate neck dissections to remove infected lymph nodes, radioactive iodine treatment resulting in seven days of quarantine, 8 debilitating months of trial and error hormone replacement, neck and muscle numbness, and daily medication to replace the critical functions of my thyroid.
+Since my diagnosis I have undergone a total thyroidectomy, two separate neck dissections to remove infected lymph nodes, radioactive iodine treatment resulting in seven days of quarantine, eight debilitating months of trial and error hormone replacement, neck and muscle numbness, and daily medication to replace the critical functions of my thyroid.
 I am feeling substantially better these days, but remain in a “wait and see” mode with regular monitoring of lymph nodes in my neck and a several lesions on my lungs.

 It wasn’t until after I finished my second round of treatments that I finally had time to process what I had just gone through.
 I was all of a sudden dealing with a lot of uncomfortable emotions that I originally dodged and avoided during my treatments because I was so focused on surviving persistent metastatic thyroid cancer.

 Creating the Love Your Thyroid Foundation, initially, was almost a way of coping and assigning a purpose to this unsettling event in my life.
 I have always been passionate about fundraising for various causes, and this was a cause very personal to me.

 In the first year of managing my non-profit, I have learned that my story is not unique, in fact, the instance of diagnosis of thyroid cancer is rapidly increasing, yet it remains a massively misunderstood disease and egregiously underfunded in research.
 Now my purpose has become keenly fixated on creating a disruptive change in our perception and management of thyroid cancer.